-I would like to go for a run around the Charles River when I am in Boston for business, and am wondering if there are water fountains in the area or if I need to plan on carrying water along?
+I would like to go for a run around the Charles River when I am in Boston for business, and am wondering if there are water fountains in the area or do I need to plan on carrying water along?

 I am planning on running from the Science Museum to Arsenal Street.